 I am a graduate of San Diego State University and am a current attendee of graduate school in occupational therapy in Boston, Massachusetts.
 I received my Bachelor of Arts in Psychology.
 While studying for my bachelors degree, I tutored young adults working to receive their high school diploma in San Diego.
 While I tutor a broad range of subjects, I am most passionate about English, Literature, Writing skill development and organization.
 I enjoy teaching Math skills from an elementary level up to Algebra I. Additionally, I am proficient in teaching Anatomy, specifically Clinical Anatomy.
 I have spent many hours studying and finding techniques of which to best learn different types of material for both myself and the students I have worked with in the past.
 I enjoy helping people learn and reach their full potential and it is my aim to foster student learning on an individual basis.
 Understanding that each person learns in a different way at a different rate has allowed me to fully engage in both one on one as well as small group teaching.
 Overall, I am willing to try many different techniques to be able to support each person's learning and am able to teach to many different learning styles.
 In my spare time, I enjoy reading that which enriches my life, yoga, long walks, and swimming.

-San Diego State University - BA, Psychology
+Undergraduate Degree: San Diego State University - Bachelor in Arts, Psychology

 What is your teaching philosophy?